 As the smallest member of our equine staff, Big Mac is the only Miniature horse at Pegasus.
 He was purchased for our clients, so they may love and groom a horse that does not tower above them.
 Big Mac is a great horse to introduce to anyone who may be afraid of our larger horses.
 He also assists in our unmounted Equine Facilitated Learning program with participants who are unable to ambulate while leading.

 Meet Bleu, the perfect best friend for Big Mac!
 With a big heart and an impressively calm manner, Bleu is embracing his life as a therapy horse at Pegasus.
 He is quick to learn, inquisitive to engage our riders and has endless amounts of patience being groomed, led and loved on by our riders.
-Bleu is on a free lease from Karen Jones and we’re excited for him to represent Pegasus at our community events and join Big Mac assisting as an ambassador for our program.
+We’re excited for him to represent Pegasus at our community events and join Big Mac assisting as an ambassador for our program.

 Caspian is an Arab pony cross breed and former competitor.
 Upon arriving at Pegasus, he transitioned easily into our program, delighting in all of the attention he gets from our volunteers and riders.
 He is quite the character and enjoys running around the pastures with his horse buddies.
 His attractive features and expressive personality make him impossible to miss.

 Chai is a halflinger we acquired from a private owner in CT.
 His previous work in 4-H and other riding programs makes him an excellent addition for our under saddle riders.
 Chai’s laid back personality also makes him a great horse for those just starting.
 He loves to greet our staff and volunteers with a “nicker” anytime they pass by.